Do your kids have a cell phone? Here are 5 things we learned after we gave our kids cell phones.

 So, the first phone we bought for our kids – my son still has and my daughter lost her phone in the first month.
 We didn’t pay much for the phones, so I wasn’t too worried about my daughter’s going missing – but still was unfortunate.
 Think twice before buying you child an expensive phone!

-We instituted a cell phone contract with our kids and it worked well.
-They were still young enough to see the phone as a privilege and didn’t feel the need to rebel.
+We instituted a smart phone contract with our kids and it worked well.

 3. Cell Phone Rules of Etiquette